Google Pixel 5 is 5G and affordable; Pixel 4a 5G also revealed

 With 8GB RAM and 128GB storage, the Pixel 5 is powered by the Qualcomm Snapdragon 765G and unsurprisingly runs the latest Android 11 OS.
 Google has waterproofed the Pixel 5, too, giving it a water-protection rating of IPX8, meaning it can be fully submerged in water around a metre deep.

-The Pixel 4a 5G sports a slightly larger (6.2in) FHD+ OLED display – the largest of the three current Pixel devices.
+The Pixel 4a 5G (£499, $499, AU$799) boasts a slightly larger (6.2in) FHD+ OLED display – the largest of the three current Pixel devices.
 It goes without the Pixel 5's smooth display technology, water resistance and wireless charging, but it shares its dual camera system (and photography software smarts), Snapdragon 765G processor, 128GB storage and, of course, 5G support.

-It settles for a 3885mAh battery – up from the 4a's 3140mAh battery – and 6GB of RAM too.
-Wired headphones users may well be swayed to the 4a 5G over the Pixel 5 for its 3.5mm headphone jack, too.
+It settles for a 3885mAh battery – which is at least up from the 4a's 3140mAh battery – and 6GB of RAM too.
+Wired headphones users may even be swayed to the 4a 5G over the Pixel 5 for its 3.5mm headphone jack, never mind its lower price tag.

-The Pixel 4a 5G is available in Just Black and starts from £499 ($499), with shipping commencing on 19th November.
+The Pixel 4a 5G is available in Just Black and starts from £499 ($499, AU$799), with shipping commencing on 19th November.
+You can join the waiting list now.

 Better yet, buyers of either handset can bag themselves a free pair of Bose QC 35 II headphones if they order by the 19th October.